aquarchitect/MyKit/README.md

 ### NOTES

 ##### Naming Convention:

-- When passing function as a variable, the input argument of that variable should be a verb for `@noescaping` function, otherwise noun for `@escaping` function.
+- When passing a function as a variable, the input argument name should be a verb for `@noescaping` and a noun for `@escaping`.
 - Transforming method from one type to another is named as `map` and `flatMap` in order to be consistent with `Optional`, especially in the case of [`Promise`](Sources/Common/Utilities/Promise.swift) and [`Result`](Sources/Common/Utilities/Result.swift).

-### DOCUMENTATION
+##### Documenting

-The support for the library documentation using `jazzy` due to its difficulties has been deprecated.
-The attempt with the tool is still [gh-pages](http://aquarchitect.github.io/MyKit/).
+Due to `jazzy` difficulties, the support for documentation set is __deprecated__.
+The attempt of the tool is still available at [gh-pages](http://aquarchitect.github.io/MyKit/).
 Meanwhile, a search for a better alternative continues.

-> The old CI implementation of _jazzy_ can be found at [_Makefile_](https://github.com/aquarchitect/MyKit/blob/swift-legacy/Makefile).
+> The old implementation of `jazzy` combined with `travis-ci` can be found at [`Makefile`](https://github.com/aquarchitect/MyKit/blob/swift-legacy/Makefile)

 ### ABOUT

-This library was simply a storage for my Swift boilerplate codes.
-However, over the years and it has been growing quickly and becomes an essential arsenal for my development workflow.
+The library was originally just for organizing all of boilerplate codes in Swift development.
+However, over the years it has been growing quickly and becomes an essential arsenal in my workflow.
 If there is a __generic__ implementation of a problem, it likely will end up here.

 > Difference between __Library__ and __Framework__:
 > - _Framework_ call you